ddprrt/ddprrt.github.io/src/content/_posts/2021-03-03-learning-rust-and-go.md

 There are some things I absolutely love:

 1. OO without BS.
 No weird inheritance patterns or reliance on abstractions where they aren't necessary.
 Structs and methods you call on structs.
 The methods look and work like regular functions if you want to.
 Just like I write my JavaScript.
-2. The standard library is huge and takes care of a ton of things that
+2. The standard library is huge and takes care of a ton of things that you encouter in your everyday programming life.
+3. Heavily opinonated without losing expressiveness.

 ### Worries